smart-data-models/dataModel.WifiNetwork/WifiPointOfInterest/doc/spec.md

       x-ngsi:
         type: Property
     service:
       description: 'This attribute is used to assign the access point to one or several municipal service departments that receive the wireless service.
-For example: Library, Museums, Social Services, Sports...'
+For example: Library, Museums, Social Services, Sports'
       items:
         type: string
       type: array